LEAD Model Updates

 High Performer Pool criteria updated and REACH references removed

 The original quality scoring graphic contained erroneous references to “REACH ACOs” and omitted the Prevention and Quality Plan (PQP) from the High Performer Pool eligibility criteria.
-The revision removes the REACH references and confirms that an ACO receiving a CI/SEP score of 0 can still qualify for the HPP if it receives the full PQP Reporting Adjustment.
+The revision removes the REACH references and confirms that an ACO receiving a CI/SEP score of zero can still qualify for the HPP if it receives the full PQP Reporting Adjustment.

 Affects: Quality